THE GRAND PRIX HUMANITAIRE OF FRANCE AND HER COLONIES (GPHFC)

 12. The Insignia is exemplified below:

-Approved this twenty-sixth day of January in the year of Our Lord two thousand and twelve and revised this seventh day of July in the year of Our Lord two thousand and twenty:
+Approved this twenty-sixth day of January in the year of Our Lord two thousand and twelve and revised this first day of May in the year of Our Lord two thousand and twenty-three:

 Prince-Abbot of San Luigi